sandmman/swift-enterprise-demo/README.md

 git clone https://github.com/IBM-Swift/swift-enterprise-demo
 ```

 Go to the project's root folder on your system and execute the `Cloud-Scripts/bluemix/services.sh` script to create the services Swift-Enterprise-Demo depends on.
 Please note that you should have logged on to Bluemix before attempting to execute this script.
 For information on how to log in, see the Bluemix [documentation](https://console.ng.bluemix.net/docs/starters/install_cli.html).
-For the Cloud Foundry version, use the `Cloud-Scripts/cloud-foundry/services.sh` resource.

 Executing the `Cloud-Scripts/bluemix/services.sh` script should result in output similar to this: